Testing for Unobserved Heterogeneous Treatment Effects with Observational Data

-We now apply our tests to study the effects of the job training program on earnings, i.e., the \textit{National Job Training Partnership Act} (JTPA), commissioned by the Department of Labor.
-This program began funding training from 1983 to late 1990's to increase employment and earnings for participants.
+We now apply our tests to study the effects of a job training program on earnings, i.e., the \textit{National Job Training Partnership Act} (JTPA), commissioned by the Department of Labor of the U.S. This program funded training from 1983 to the late 1990's to increase employment and earnings for participants.
 The major component of JTPA aims to support training for the economically disadvantaged.
-The effects of JTPA training programs on earnings have also been studied by e.g. \cite{heckman1997making,abadie2002instrumental} under a general framework allowing for unobserved heterogeneous treatment effects.\footnote{The data is publicly available at \href{http://upjohn.org/services/resources/employment-research-data-center/national-jtpa-study}{http://upjohn.org/services/resources/employment-research-data-center/national-jtpa-study}.}
+The effects of JTPA training programs on earnings have also been studied by e.g., \cite{heckman1997making} and \cite{abadie2002instrumental} under a general framework allowing for unobserved heterogeneous treatment effects.
+The data are publicly available at \url{ https://upjohn.org/node/952}.

 Our sample consists of 11,204 observations from the JTPA, a survey dataset from over $20,000$ adults and out-of-school youths who applied for JTPA in $16$ local areas across the country between 1987 and 1989.\footnote{JTPA services are provided at 649 sites, which might not be randomly chosen.
-For a given site, the applicants were randomly selected for the JTPA dataset. } Each participant was assigned randomly to either a program group or a control group (1 out of 3 on average).
-Members of the program group are eligible to participate JTPA services, including classroom training, on-the-job training or job search assistance, and other services, while members of control group are not eligible for JTPA services for 18 months.
-Following the literature \citep[see e.g.][]{bloom1997benefits}, we use the program eligibility as an instrumental variable for the endogenous individual participation decision.
+For a given site, the applicants were randomly selected for the JTPA dataset. } Each participant was randomly assigned to either a program group or a control group (1 out of 3 on average).
+Members of the program group were eligible to participate in JTPA services, including classroom training, on-the-job training or job search assistance, and other services, while members of control group were not eligible for JTPA services for 18 months.
+Following the literature \citep[see, e.g.,][]{bloom1997benefits}, we use the program eligibility as an instrumental variable for the endogenous individual participation decision.